JavierAbascal/MasterFinalProject_BigData-U-TaD/README.md

 ## Biography ##

-Look the biography in the final memory "Javier Abascal Carrasco PFP" (the current version is still in Spanish, I will try to translate it as soon as possible)
+Look the biography section in the final memory "Javier Abascal Carrasco PFP.pdf" (the current version is still in Spanish, I will try to translate it as soon as possible)